Add a Clinical Counseling Certificate and Expand Your Capacity to Help Others

-LPCC program candidates must have a master’s degree in counseling, clinical psychology, or a related field to be admitted to the certificate program.
-Individuals interested in the program who do not hold a master’s degree should contact a faculty advisor in the Department of School Counseling and Psychology for more information.
+Clinical Counseling Certificate candidates seeking LPCC licensure must have a master’s degree in counseling, clinical psychology, or a related field which includes coursework in assessment, testing of individuals, and principles of the diagnostic process.
+Individuals interested in the program who do not hold a master’s degree in these areas or whose master’s program did not include this type of coursework should contact a faculty advisor in the Department of School Counseling and School Psychology for more information.